ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Reddit API <a name="SetupRedditAPI"></a>

-To extract Reddit data, we can use it's API (Application Programming Interface).
-To use this, you'll need to create an `app`.
+To extract Reddit data, we can use its API (Application Programming Interface).
+There's a couple steps you'll need to follow in order to set this up.

-To do this, first setup a Reddit account if you don't have one, then navigate [here](https://www.reddit.com/prefs/apps) and create the app.
+First create a Reddit account if you don't have one, then navigate [here](https://www.reddit.com/prefs/apps) and create an `app`, following the steps.
 Make sure you select `script` from the radio buttons during the setup process.

-Once setup, take a note of the `name` you gave the app, the `App ID`, and the `API Secret Key`.
+Once it's setup, take a note of the `name` you gave the app, the `App ID`, and the `API Secret Key`.

 ## Setup AWS <a name="SetupAWS"></a>

-We'll be using the cloud to store and transform our Reddit data.
+We'll be using the cloud to store our Reddit data.
 In our case, well use Amazon Web Service (AWS) which offers a free tier.

+In our case, we'd be fine to just use a local database like Postgresql.
+However, consider this good practice.

 1. Setup a personal [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=header_signup&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 Follow instructions [here](https://aws.amazon.com/getting-started/guides/setup-environment/module-one/) and setup with free tier.